 If the matter could not become serious even if there was a further similar incident, then this suggests the threshold for an investigation into lack of competence or capability is not met.

-Conviction or caution in the United Kingdom for a criminal offence, or for an offence elsewhere which would be a criminal offence if committed in England or Wales
+Conviction or caution in the United Kingdom for a criminal offence, or for an offence elsewhere that would be a criminal offence if committed in England or Wales

-If a social worker receives a conviction or caution for a criminal offence, this will invariably provide reasonable grounds for investigating their fitness to practise.
-The only question at the triage stage is about confirming the identity of the social worker who is said to be the subject of the conviction or caution.
+If a social worker receives a conviction or caution for a criminal offence, this provides reasonable grounds for investigating their fitness to practise.
+The only action the triage officer must take is to confirm the identity of the social worker who is said to be the subject of the conviction or caution.

-In theory, the finding might have been notified to Social Work England sometime after the event, perhaps raising a question about whether it is sufficiently recent to call into question current fitness to practise.
-However social workers have a duty to notify Social Work England if, for example, they are the subject of a caution.
-Therefore, if Social Work England was not previously aware of the finding, this may raise a separate misconduct concern.
+In theory, we may only be notified about a caution or conviction a while after the event, raising a question about whether it’s recent enough to call into question current fitness to practise.
+However, social workers have a duty to notify us if they are the subject of a caution or conviction.
+Therefore, if we were not previously aware of the caution or conviction, this may raise a separate misconduct concern.